opf/openproject/docs/user-guide/work-packages/exporting/README.md

 # Exporting work packages

-You can export work packages from your OpenProject instance to other formats using the export functionality.
+You can export work packages from your OpenProject instance in various formats using the export functionality.

 ## How to trigger an export

-To export a work package table or card view to another format, visit the *Work packages* module or a saved view and click on the settings icon in the top right corner.
-Trigger the **Export** dialog from the dropdown menu that opens.
+To export a work package table or card view to another format, visit the *Work packages* module or select a saved view, opening a work package table that you want to export.
+Click on the settings icon in the top right corner.
+Trigger the **Export** dialog from the dropdown menu.

 ![Exporting from the table](openproject_export_wp.png)